matt2ology/obsidian-technical-notes/README.md

 # README - Technical Notes

-A central hub for organizing and finding my technical notes, serving as a reference to easily recall where I acquired specific facts or insights.
+A central hub for organizing and finding technical notes, and to track personal growth;
+thus, serving as a reference to easily recall where I acquired specific facts or insights.

 Using obsidian to manage note creation and note-link referencing : <https://obsidian.md/>